expo/router/docs/docs/faq.md

 ## How do I server-render my Expo Router website?

 This functionality is not currently offered.
 Web support is secondary to our native offering and serves to help test and debug the native implementation.
-We recommend using Next.js or Remix for server-rendered websites that compliment your native app.
+We recommend using SvelteKit, Next.js, or Remix for server-rendered websites that compliment your native app.

-## How do I use Expo Router with Next.js?

-The Expo routing API is similar to Next's router but they aren't interchangeable.
-We recommend setting up a monorepo with a Next.js app and a React Native app.
-You can then export universal React Native components from the respective file paths in both projects to obtain the optimal behavior for both systems.